Royal New Zealand Infantry Regiment Vietnam deployments 1965–1972: 4 RAR/NZ (ANZAC) May 1968 – May 1969

-On 1 June 2 RAR was replaced by 4th Battalion, Royal Australian Regiment (4 RAR) and the joint Australian and New Zealander infantry forces became 4 RAR/NZ (ANZAC.)
+On 1 June 2 RAR was replaced by 4th Battalion, Royal Australian Regiment (4 RAR) and the joint Australian and New Zealand infantry forces became 4 RAR/NZ (ANZAC.)
 Again, the battalion was commanded by an Australian with a New Zealand 2IC.

 The new Victor Company deployed to The Horseshoe on 5 June.
 4 RAR with W Company completed their first shake-down operation, Operation Redwing on 10 June which was a one-day search operation in the Binh Ba rubber plantation and jungle areas north-west of Route 2 where it was known VC held meetings, collected taxes from the villagers, disseminated propaganda and gathered rice from the plantation workers.

 4 RAR then joined with W Company for Operation Kosciusko on 15 June.
 The battalion moved to an area south west of Route 15 to conduct search-and-destroy patrols.
 A number of contacts were made with one member of W Company injured from a claymore blast on the last day of the operation, on 20 June.
 A quantity of weapons, food, and equipment were seized and a battalion-sized training camp was discovered and destroyed.

 While at The Horseshoe, a major contact occurred on 22 June when V3 Company tracked and killed three VC on a patrol.
 The company came upon an enemy camp with 70-80 VC.
 A ferocious firefight ensued with one New Zealander killed in one of the first volleys.
 The company was pinned down but managed to fight off two enemy assaults.
 Helicopter gunships and mortar support saved the patrol from being wiped out.
 Four members of V3 Company were wounded in the battle with three confirmed VC killed.

 From 23 June the battalion (less V3 Company) took part in Operation Toan Thang II along the Biên Hòa-Long Khahn border.
 The operation's objectives were to deny enemy infiltration routes into Saigon and to identify rocket-launching sites.
 4 RAR/NZ was sent to assist 1 RAR which was relieving the U.S 199th Light Infantry Brigade.
 Since commencing the operation 10 days earlier, 1 RAR had seen no signs of the enemy and had made no contacts.
 4 RAR/NZ patrolled west of 1 RAR's position.
 During patrolling, W company had one contact with the enemy.
 On 3 July 1 RAR was relieved by 3 RAR.
 W Company then provided security for the operation's fire support base until 18 July.